our story

 During his senior year and after graduating Dan played gigs in the local area, learning his trade.
 It was around this time that he married his first wife, Donna.
 They soon welcomed the eldest of the five children they had together, Kent.
 Dan continued to gig further and further afield as the requests for his talents grew, until he finally knew he had to make a move to the beating heart of the music industry at the time, New York City.
 On the right is Dan marrying his second wife Cynthia.

 In New York, Dan set up in Eddie Bell’s Music, doing repair work.
 He soon became the go-to repair man and guitar technician for the city.
 Famous names such as Jimi Hendrix, Jack Bruce, and Wes Montgomery would come to see him work his magic on their guitars.
 Building on his growing reputation, he opened his own shop in Laguardia Place.
-The history of this period has been extensivelyresearched by Mark Schnoor.
+The history of this period has been extensively researched by Mark Schnoor.

-Dan Armstrong and Bill Wyman
+Dan Armstrong and Bill Wyman, madison square garden ‘69

 In 1969 Dan teamed up with Matt Umanov and Bill Lawrence to design and build one of the most recognisable guitars in history.
 Produced by Ampeg the “Dan Armstrong Plexi” was truly an original and innovative series of basses and guitars.
 Yes, the look and style of them was great, but they also had other benefits, such as an easy-to-replace pickup which could be released by unscrewing a single screw at the back.
 This allowed players to have very different sounds from the same instrument almost immediately.